LeonardoSanBenitez/containers-for-embedded-systems/README.md

-public material for the project [CLASSIFIED] developed with the company [CLASSIFIED]
+Educational material about the usage of containers in embedded systems